Saunas and Allergies: Do They Provide Relief?

 Scientific Backing for Sauna Use

-Research backs sauna therapy’s positive effects on allergy sufferers.
-A new study showed some really promising outcomes.
-Following only six weeks of sauna therapy, allergic rhinitis patients experienced a significant 35.4% increase in peak nasal inspiratory flow (PNIF) as well as in forced expiratory volume.
+Research supports sauna therapy’s positive effects on allergy sufferers.
+A new study showed promising outcomes.
+After just six weeks of sauna therapy, patients with allergic rhinitis experienced a significant 35.4% increase in peak nasal inspiratory flow (PNIF) and an increase in forced expiratory volume.

-This suggests that consistent sauna use improves airways and respiratory function.
+This suggests that regular sauna use improves airway and respiratory function.

 Allergy Types Best Suited